mrbalraj007/DevOps_Master_Docker/09.create_multiple_SQL_container_via_ansible/01.Method_01_with_dockerfile/README.md

 #### 04. Playbook:

-- Installs Docker SDK for Python on the docker host.
 - Ensures that the Docker network and volume exist.
 - Builds a Docker image from the Dockerfile.
 - Creates three SQL containers using the built Docker image, attaching them to the  created network and volume.